csalzano/power-boost-for-gravity-forms/readme.txt

 == Description ==

-Power Boost for Gravity Forms is a free WordPress plugin for Gravity Forms power users like me.
-I mostly run this plugin on local copies of sites to make my job easier, but the Local JSON and Replace Forms features help me deploy changes to Gravity Forms in production.
+Power Boost for Gravity Forms is a free WordPress plugin for Gravity Forms power users.
+The Resend Feeds feature helps me develop and test add-ons, and the Local JSON and Replace Forms features help me deploy changes to Gravity Forms in production.

 = Features =

 All features captured in screenshots below

 *   Adds 'Last Entry' column to forms list to indicate which forms are actually used
-*   Enables merge tags in HTML fields
+*   Enables merge tags in HTML fields (form must have page breaks)
 *	Maintains .json file exports of each form when forms are edited and allows forms to be updated by loading the files.
 Local JSON works similarly to ACF and enables forms to be put into version control with themes or plugins.
 *   Adds a Resend Feeds button near the Resend Notifications button when viewing an entry
 *	Adds a tab 'Replace Forms' to the Import/Export page that updates existing forms instead of creating duplicates